Grenfell fire: 'I was too afraid because I'm undocumented'

 She was left homeless and forced to rely on friends to let her stay in their homes.
-She eventually moved into Grenfell at the end of last year, and into her friend Helen's flat.
+She eventually moved into Grenfell at the end of last year.

-On the night of the fire, Rhea had gone down to another flat in the tower to visit a friend.
+On the night of the fire, Rhea was with a friend in the tower.

 Police say about 80 people are currently thought to be dead, but charities and volunteers believe many unregistered people could have been killed.

 They also say they have been in touch with other survivors like Rhea who are afraid to get help.

 Last week the government announced a 12-month immigration "amnesty" for survivors like Rhea.
 She now has all the documents she needs to stay and is being kept in a hotel.

 "Home is different than the hotel.
 But I am grateful I'm here.
 I feel a bit better because there are people showing they care and are there to support me.

 "After this, I don't know.
 If there is possibility for me to have my own place, then I would like that especially as I have a young son."